FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 - Capturing all four cards of a given month on their first turn will quadruple the player's score if they win.
 - Capturing any triplet lets the player steal 2 Chaff from each other player, as opposed to just 1.
 - If a player captures 3 or more triplets over the course of a round, they steal 2 Chaff from each opponent.
-- Before the round, a month is chosen.
-If the winner of the round holds all four cards of that month, their score is quadrupled.
 - If, on the player's first turn, they manage to capture one card of each type - Bright, Animal, Ribbon, and Chaff - then they steal 1 Chaff from each opponent.
 - At the beginning of the round, each player contributes an agreed-upon amount to a pot.
 At the end of the round, whichever player has managed to capture the [![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar) claims the contents of the pot.
 - Alternatively, there is no pot.
 If a player captures the [![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar) on their first turn, they steal a set amount of points from each other player.